cmlibs/zinc/docs/CMGUI_graphical_settings.rst

 * **element_points**

   Element points are used to visualize the discretized points within an element.
 Elements may be 1, 2 or 3 dimensional, in which case the element points are spaced along the line, across the surface, or throughout the volume according to the *Element discretization* setting in the `scene editor`_ *General settings*.
-They have the
+They have the following specific settings:

   * Use element type: This drop down menu allows you to select which type of element will have element points rendered on/in it.
 Type *use_elements* is the default, and renders element points throughout 3D elements.
 The types *use_faces* and *use_lines* will render element points only on those components of elements.
 If faces or lines are chosen, the following options are activated: